Stochastic periodic orbits in fast-slow systems with self-induced stochastic resonance: Stochastic periodic orbit of PWL-FHN system

 where $S(y)$ represents the distance of the left or right branch on which the state exits from the boundary (the middle branch).
 We expect that the transition occurs at $y_*$ at time $t(y_*)$ where the integration of the MFPV gives $S(y_*)$, i.e.,

 where $y_0$ is the starting position at time $t(y_0)$ of the trajectory on the branch under consideration.
 Equation (\ref{eq:6}) could serve as a more precise distance matching condition than Eq.(\ref{eq:4}) for solving the critical transition position $y_*$.
-This expression takes into account the slow variation in $y$ during the transition process; the lhs represents the approximate total displacement of the fast variable $x$ as the slow variable $y$ moves from $y_0$ to $y_*$, and we assume that this displacement matches the distance $S(y_*)$ from the boundary at the transition position $y=y_*$.
+This expression takes into account the slow variation in $y$ during the transition process; the LHS represents the approximate accumulation effect on the displacement of the fast variable $x$ as the slow variable $y$ moves from $y_0$ to $y_*$, and we assume that this accumulated displacement matches the distance $S(y_*)$ from the boundary at the transition position $y=y_*$.

 We employ this idea for the PWL-FHN system.
 For simplicity, we consider the left branch only.
 The procedure for solving the critical position on the right branch is similar.
 The mean first passage time can be obtained from the well-known Kramers rate\cite{Kramers1940,Gardiner1985}: